MENU

 On January 15, 2009, TransCo turned over the management and operation of its nationwide transmission system to NGCP.
 Ownership of all transmission assets however, remains with TransCo.

-• Protect national government's interests by ensuring NGCP's compliance with the terms and conditions of the Concession Agreement and the policies of the Department of Energy;
+• Protect the national government's interests by ensuring the Concessionaire's compliance with the terms and conditions of the Concession Agreement and the policies of the Department of Energy

-• Divest remaining sub-transmission assets to technically and financially qualified electric distributors nationwide; and
+• Divest remaining sub-transmission assets to qualified electric distribution utilities

-• Protect national government's interests by ensuring NGCP's compliance with the terms and conditions of the Concession Agreement and the policies of the Department of Energy;
+• Protect the national government's interests by ensuring the Concessionaire's compliance with the terms and conditions of the Concession Agreement and the policies of the Department of Energy

-• Divest remaining sub-transmission assets to technically and financially qualified electric distributors nationwide, and;
+• Divest remaining sub-transmission assets to qualified electric distribution utilities

 MISSION